CONSTITUTION AND BY-LAWS OF

 3:3-5; Rom.
 5:12; Eph.
 2:1-4).

-who, at the moment of regeneration, baptizes, indwells, and seals each believer, and by whose filling empowers for Christian
+the moment of regeneration, baptizes, indwells, and seals each believer, and by whose filling empowers for Christian life

-9. We believe that the ordinances of the Church, given by our Lord Jesus Christ, are baptism of believers by immersion,
+We believe that the ordinances of the Church, given by our Lord Jesus Christ, are baptism of believers by immersion, and the

 11. We believe in the imminent, visible and personal

 return of Christ to remove His Church from the earth before the tribulation, and afterward to descend with the Church to establish

 His millennial kingdom upon the earth (I Thess.
 1:10; 4:16,17; Rev. 3:10; 19:11-20:6).